predis/predis/README.md

   - `replication`: specifies a replication backend (`TRUE`, `sentinel` or callable object).
   - `aggregate`: overrides `cluster` and `replication` to provide a custom connections aggregator.
   - `parameters`: list of default connection parameters for aggregate connections.
+  - `commands`: specifies a command factory instance to use through the library.

 Users can also provide custom options with values or callable objects (for lazy initialization) that are stored in the options container for later use through the library.